Skip to main content

 Identifying phishing scams and fake emails

-We will never ask for your login details or personal information by email.
-If you get an email like this, it could be an attempt at fraud known as 'phishing'.
+We will never ask you to reveal your login details or personal information by email.
+Emails like this may be a fraudulent 'phishing' attempt to steal your data.

 Phishing scams